Welcome to my little spot on the World Wide Web. I am Joep Weijers MSc, a software engineer currently employed as Build Master at TOPdesk.

 You can contact me via email at

 I love to tinker with hardware and software and creating new and useful tools, both digital and physical.
 I find it a big shame that a lot of good stuff is thrown away because it exceeded its support lifespan.
 I keep some technical notes here so that we can keep some of this old stuff working!
+You'll also find links to my blog posts here.

 You can find me on facebook.
 I use facebook to keep in touch with my friends and family and occasionally post a picture there for them, so my privacy settings are set to friends only.